Investigation of Wavelength-induced Uncertainties in Full-Wave Radar Tomography of High Contrast Domain: An Application to Small Solar System Bodies: Acknowledgement

 \section{Acknowledgement}

-This study was carried out through the Academy of Finland project, ICT 2023 (FETD-Based Tomographic Full-Wave Radar Imaging of Small Solar System Body Interiors; project number 336151), and was supported by the Academy of Finland Centre of Excellence in Inverse Modelling and Imaging, 2018-2025.
+This study was carried out as a part of the Academy of Finland project, ICT 2023 (FETD-Based Tomographic Full-Wave Radar Imaging of Small Solar System Body Interiors; project number 336151) and was supported by the Academy of Finland Centre of Excellence in Inverse Modelling and Imaging, 2018-2025.
+Y.O.
+Yusuf was also supported by the Magnus Ehrnrooth Foundation through the graduate student scholarship.